cdk-entest/cloudformation-course/day-3/readme.md

 }
 ```

-Finally, we need to update the App to include both the VPCStack and the ApplicationStack.
-As the application can be deployed only after the vpc avaiable, therefore, we need to add a depedency between webserver and vpc.
+Finally, update the CDK Ap (hello-cdk.ts) to include both the VPCStack and the ApplicationStack.
+As the application can be deployed only after the vpc avaiable, therefore, it is required to add a dependency between the webserver and the vpc.

 ```ts
 #!/usr/bin/env node